Hot, Humid Weather With Isolated Rain, Winds Predicted For KP - UrduPoint

 Hot, Humid Weather With Isolated Rain, Winds Predicted For KP

-However, it said that isolated rain-thunderstorm associated with gusty winds is likely to occur over Abbottabad, Mansehra, Battagram, Kohistan, Torghar, Shangla, Chitral, Upper Dir, Swat, Buner, Malakand, Bajaur, Mohmand, Mardan and Swabi districts.
+However, it said that isolated rain-thunderstorm associated with gusty winds is likely to occur over Abbottabad, Mansehra, Battagram, Kohistan, Torghar, Shangla, Chitral, Upper Dir, Swat, Buner, Malakand, Kohat, Karak, Hangu, Orakzai, North & South Waziristan, Tank, Bannu, Laki Marwat, D.I.Khan, Bajaur and Mohmand districts.

-During the last 24 hours mainly humid and partly cloudy weather occurred in most districts of the province.
-However, rain-thunderstorm occurred in Swat, Chitral, Upper & Lower Dir, Buner, Bajaur, Kohistan, Mansehra, Mardan, Mohmand and D.I.Kan districts.
+During the last 24 hours, hot and Humid weather occurred in most districts of the province.

 The highest temperature recorded in the province was 40�c in Dera Ismail Khan.